codebyfredrik/technigo-weather-site/README.md

 - Current weather
 - 24-hour weather forecast (becomes visible at min-width 832px)
 - 5-day weather forecast (presented with less information below min-width 832px)
-- Flexbox and CSS Grids have been used to handle some parts of the responsiveness of the site.
+- Flexbox and CSS Grids have been used to handle some parts of the responsiveness of the site
 - The linear background colors change in the following intervals:
   - Warm: Temp > 20 degree C
   - Medium Temp >= 10 degree C